resultwizard/ResultWizard/DEVELOPMENT.md

 As always, make sure you are in the `pipenv shell`.

-Make sure you have all dependencies installed:
+Make sure you have all (dev) dependencies installed:

 ```
-pipenv install
+pipenv install -d
 ```

 Then you can run the tests via the command line: